-Working in close collaboration with the University of Chicago and the Benchmark Research Consortium (also supported by the Joyce Foundation), this partnership will help close the current research and knowledge gap on how to most accurately identify law enforcement officers who are engaging in problematic conduct and citizen interactions.
+Working in close collaboration with the University of Chicago and the Benchmark Research Consortium (also supported by The Joyce Foundation), this partnership will help close the current research and knowledge gap on how to most accurately identify law enforcement officers who are engaging in problematic conduct and citizen interactions.
 Equally importantly, the partnership will focus on evidence-based interventions that help alter conduct and support officers with the needed tools to be effective.
-Indeed, very little evidence is currently available to help law enforcement agencies understand which interventions, wellness programs, trainings and/or individualized supports have a positive impact on at-risk officers.
+Indeed, very little evidence is currently available to help law enforcement agencies understand which interventions, wellness programs, training and/or individualized supports have a positive impact on at-risk officers.

 Specifically, this partnership will:

-- Provide on-going evaluation and case study for the application of research-based early intervention systems in four police departments
+- Provide ongoing evaluation and case study for the application of research-based early intervention systems in four police departments

 - Facilitate the Benchmark/UChicago Research Consortium by including law enforcement practitioners who are actively implementing a research-based EIS

 - Curate and facilitate further research questions for investigation and focus

 - Drive policy and national learnings through the evolution of a national benchmark on key early intervention data